(3 votes, average: 5.00 out of 5)

 dnf install mod_ssl

-The chain must comprise the private key and the server, intermediate, and root certificates.
+The chain must comprise the private key along with the server, intermediate, and root certificates.
 To do so, run this command:

 cat pub-key.pem ca-chain.pem > full-chain.pem